When Vanessa Beck started to experience vaginal dryness, she assumed that changing hormones from a hysterectomy were to blame.

 "It doesn't ever completely go away," Beck said.

-The most common type of psoriasis in the genital area is inverse psoriasis.
+The most common type of psoriasis in the genital area is inverse psoriasis (also known as intertriginious psoriasis).
 It usually appears as smooth, dry, red lesions.
 It can occur on the upper thighs, in the creases between the thigh and groin, near the anus, in the pubis area above the genitals and on the genitals themselves.

-Treating genital psoriasis can be tricky, but successful, said Abby Jacobson, a physician assistant with Delaware Valley Dermatology in Lancaster, Pa., and a member of the National Psoriasis Foundation Medical Board.
+Treating genital psoriasis can be tricky, but successful, said Abby Jacobson, a physician assistant with Delaware Valley Dermatology in Lancaster, Pennsylvania.

 "We need to know why you didn't use it, because we are going to give it to the next psoriasis patient," Jacobson said.